Burma Country Commercial Guide

 Digital Trade Opportunities

-The Myanmar Digital Economy Roadmap 2030, currently in its final draft stage and expected to be launched by 2025, will focus on a range of areas, including administration, basic infrastructure, trade, education, fintech, telecommunications, digital services, and social sectors for digitalization.
+The Myanmar Digital Economy Roadmap 2030, currently in its final draft stage and expected to be launched in 2025, will focus on a range of areas, including administration, basic infrastructure, trade, education, fintech, telecommunications, digital services, and social sectors for digitalization.

 Spending on IT security and risk management technology is expected to continue to expand.
 The key industry sectors investing in cybersecurity technologies are healthcare, financial institutions, IT and telecommunications, and the public sector.
 Most cybersecurity equipment and solutions are imported.
-U.S. equipment is perceived to be of higher quality with better technology, but the market is price-sensitive.
+U.S. equipment is perceived to be of higher quality with better technology, but the market is price sensitive.

 Digital payment platforms represent one area of opportunity.
 Banks and mobile financial service providers are required to utilize the Central Bank of Myanmar’s CBM-NET System.